Join us for a wonderful and wildly intimate night of music as two

 Saturday night, so we hope you’ll make plans to join us as we take the

 spirit of Mountain Stage to Adventures on the Gorge for what’s sure to

 be memorable October night in Almost Heaven, W.Va.

 The adventurous music-lover will have no shortage of activities to plan a weekend’s worth of fun.
 Make

 the most of your weekend in Fayetteville and spend Saturday afternoon

 floating down the river or book a cabin and invite some friends to

 experience real outdoor thrill-seeking.

-Just imagine all the stars you’ll see as you walk back to your cabin from the official after party at Rendezvous featuring local music from Groundhog Gravy!
+Just imagine all the stars you’ll see as you walk back to your cabin from the official after-party with music from local favorites Black Garlic!

 one-hour drive from Adventures on the Gorge) on Sunday evening.